Aurelia-Axis/InsureO/README.md

 | Earnings/hour | ₹160 | ₹40 |
 | Efficiency Score | 1.0 | **0.25** |

-InsurO triggers a payout only when:
+InsureO triggers a payout only when:
 1. An external disruption is confirmed (traffic / weather / algorithm / delay)
 2. **AND** the worker's efficiency drops below `0.5`